-Racquetball Manitoba strives to provide the best referees possible at its events, and there is a systematic program to achieve this aim.
-Racquetball Manitoba provides officials for both the National Championships and Junior National Championships, as well as the National Team Selection Events.
-Racquetball Manitoba also often nominates people to referee at international racquetball events, including the World Championships, Pan American Championships and Pan American Games.
+Racquetball Canada strives to provide the best referees possible at its events, and there is a systematic program to achieve this aim.
+Racquetball Canada provides officials for both the National Championships and Junior National Championships, as well as the National Team Selection Events.
+Racquetball Canada also often nominates people to referee at international racquetball events, including the World Championships, Pan American Championships and Pan American Games.

 Officiating Levels and Training

-There are five levels in the Racquetball Manitoba officiating certification program:
+There are five levels in the Racquetball Canada officiating certification program:

 Officials work their way through the levels in a step-by-step manner, the education process is cumulative.

-The Tech A course is offered each year the day before the beginning of both the National Championships and Junior National Championships.
+The Technical A course is offered each year the day before the beginning of both the National Championships and Junior National Championships.
+Certification as a Technical B official is done through the completion of an exam.
 The other courses are available by request.

 - 90-minute course usually offered in conjunction with a sanctioned tournament